fatcrapinmybutt/fredprime-legal-system/README.md

 | :------------------------------------------------------------: | :-----------------------------------------------------------------: | :-------------------------------------------------------------------------------------: | :------------------------------------------------------------------------------------: |

 ---
+## 🛠️ **Unified Build Pipeline**

+Each stage in the build pipeline executes through `run_step`.
+If a stage raises an exception, the system logs a full stack trace with `LOGGER.exception` and the pipeline exits with a non-zero status code after all stages finish.

+---
 ## 🔄 **Continuous Integration**

 The `Codex Build` workflow automatically runs on pushes or pull requests to `main` or any `codex/*` branch.
 It installs dependencies, lints with `black`, `mypy`, and `flake8`, and runs `pytest` whenever relevant source files change or the branch name includes keywords like `core`, `engine`, `matrix`, `echelon`, `patch`, or `hotfix`.